Troy McCarthy

 Troy Robert McCarthy (born 14 December 1966) is an Australian former professional rugby league footballer who played for Gold Coast in the NSWRL.

 Biography

-McCarthy, a Queensland junior representative, was a foundation player for the Gold Coast in the 1988 NSWRL season.
+McCarthy, a Queensland junior representative, was a foundation player for the Gold Coast in the 1988 NSWRL season, coming off the bench in the team’s inaugural match, a 21-10 loss to the Canterbury-Bankstown Bulldogs at Seagulls Stadium.
 Then known as Gold Coast-Tweed, the club was coached by his father, Australian former representative Bob McCarthy.

 From 1988 to 1993, McCarthy made 45 first-grade appearances for the Gold Coast, mostly as a centre and full-back.

-During his time with the Gold Coast he also had a stint in England playing for the Hull Kingston Rovers, in the 1991–92 Championship.
+During his time with the Gold Coast he also had a stint in England playing for Hull Kingston Rovers, in the 1991–92 Championship.

 He has an elder brother, Darren McCarthy, who played for South Sydney and Canterbury.

 His coaching career includes a Queensland Cup premiership with the Tweed Heads Seagulls to 2007.